-V. Stage #3: Destination NEO Human Mission Trajectory Design
+IV.
+Stage 3: Destination Near-Earth Object Human Mission Trajectory Design

-In the context of human NEO exploration, viability of a Table 3 encounter must ultimately be assessed with a trajectory design in the corresponding timeframe.
+In the context of human NEO exploration, viability of a Table 3 encounter must ultimately be assessed with a trajectory design in the corresponding time frame.
 Such a design consists of an outbound leg departing Earth and arriving at the NEO destination 10 days or more before the return leg departs the NEO bound for Earth.
 Heliocentric conic arcs approximate both trajectory legs to sufficient accuracy.
 Therefore, Earth and NEO heliocentric positions at the termini of each trajectory leg are among the Lambert boundary conditions (LBCs) leading to trajectory solutions supporting mission viability assessment.
-Heliocentric NEO positions associated with these Lambert solutions are imported from JPL's Horizons ephemeris system, while those for Earth are computed via general perturbations theory [9].
-To ensure reasonably brief transit times for each mission leg compatible with human endurance, LBCs are constrained such that only "short way" (Type I) trajectory solutions spanning less than a 180° heliocentric transfer angle are produced.
+Heliocentric NEO positions associated with these Lambert solutions are imported from JPL's HORIZONS ephemeris system, while those for

+Earth are computed via general perturbations theory [7] as a convenience, minimizing data import labor.
+Heliocentric Earth position deviations between [3,7] ephemerides are less than 300 km and are of negligible consequence in this context because associated Lambert solutions completely ignore Earth gravity.
+To ensure reasonably brief transit times for each mission leg compatible with human endurance, LBCs are constrained such that only short way (type I) trajectory solutions spanning less than a 180° heliocentric transfer angle are produced.

-Pork chop charts (PCCs) are the primary aid in selecting notionally optimal departure and arrival dates for outbound and return trajectory legs.
+Pork-chop charts (PCCs) are the primary aid in selecting optimal departure and arrival dates for outbound and return trajectory legs.
 A PCC is an array of values, with each element corresponding to a unique Lambert heliocentric trajectory solution.
 Each column in a PCC array is dedicated to a departure date, and each row is dedicated to an arrival date.
-On the outbound trajectory leg, PCC arrays composed of $v{HE}$ , $\delta_D$ , or $\Delta v_A$ values may be relevant.
-For the return trajectory leg, PCC arrays composed of $\Delta v_D$ , $v{EI}$ , or $\delta_R$ values may be relevant.
-Values appearing in a PCC are arbitrarily color-coded to visually aid optimization.
+On the outbound trajectory leg, PCC arrays composed of v{HE} , δ_D , or Δv_A values may be relevant.
+For the return trajectory leg, PCC arrays composed of Δv_D , v{EI} , or δ_R values may be relevant.
+Values appearing in a PCC are color-coded to visually aid optimization.
 When populated by speed values, PCC elements greater than 5 km/s are colored red, and those less than 2.5 km/s are colored green.
 When populated by declination values, PCC elements whose magnitudes exceed 57° are colored red, and those whose magnitudes are less than 28.5° are colored green.
 Intermediate PCC values are pink in color.
-Notional optimization criteria are as follows in order of decreasing priority.
+Optimization criteria are as follows in order of decreasing priority.

-Following launch into an EPO of unknown geocentric radius rEPO, three propulsive impulses are assumed for the mission.
-The TNI impulse ΔvTNI occurs in the EPO using relatively efficient cryogenic propellant.
-If rEPO is known, ΔvTNI can be computed from a PCC's vHE value as follows.
+Priority 1: minimize Δv_A and Δv_D at the expense of v{HE} as necessary.
+Following launch into an EPO of unknown geocentric radius r{EPO} , three propulsive impulses are assumed for the mission.
+The TNI impulse Δv{TNI} occurs in the EPO using relatively efficient cryogenic propellant.
+If r{EPO} is known, Δv{TNI} can be computed from a PCC's v{HE} value as follows.

-$$\Delta v{\text{TNI}} = \sqrt{v{\text{HE}}^2 + \frac{2 \,\mu{\text{E}}}{r{\text{EPO}}}} - \sqrt{\frac{\mu{\text{E}}}{r{\text{EPO}}}}$$
+$$\Delta v{TNI} = \sqrt{v{HE}^2 + \frac{2 \mu_E}{r{EPO}}} - \sqrt{\frac{\mu_E}{r{EPO}}}$$

-The final two impulses occur at NEO arrival and departure (Earth return braking is assumed to be through atmospheric friction) using relatively inefficient, but storable, hypergolic propellant.
-Because of this inefficiency, $\Delta v_A$ and $\Delta v_D$ are to be minimized at the expense of $v{HE}$ as necessary.
-Effectively zero priority is given to minimizing $v{EI}$ because it has no propulsive cost.

-&lt;sup>‡‡‡ Heat shield thermal loads are relatable to $v{EI}$ , but Earth atmospheric entry shielding limits of future spacecraft are currently uncertain.
-The fastest $v{EI}$ experienced by humans was logged during Apollo 10 at 11.069 km/s ([10], p.
+The final two impulses occur at NEO arrival and departure (Earth return braking is assumed to be through atmospheric friction) using relatively inefficient but storable hypergolic propellant.
+Because of this inefficiency, Δv_A and Δv_D pose a greater obstacle to NEO accessibility than does v{HE} .
+Effectively zero priority is given to minimizing v{EI} because it has no propulsive cost.
+Heat shield thermal loads are relatable to v{EI} , but Earth atmospheric-entry shielding limits of future spacecraft are currently uncertain.
+Note the fastest v{EI} experienced by humans was logged during Apollo 10 at 11.069 km/s ([8], p.
 581).